FeatureBaseDB/featurebase-docs/docs/sql-guide/statements/statement-select.md

 | Constant | A literal or scalar value | Can be joined by a subquery or [SQL operators](/docs/sql-guide/operators/operators-home) or subquery |
 | Function | [FeatureBase SQL functions](/docs/sql-guide/functions/functions-home) | Can be joined by a subquery or [SQL operators](/docs/sql-guide/operators/operators-home) |

-### SELECT list and GROUP BY clause

-SELECT LIST Columns referenced in non-aggregate expressions must also appear in the GROUP BY clause.

 ### SELECT...LIKE wildcards